ahmedeljabry/taquad/public/js/plugins/quilljs/docs/guides/how-to-customize-quill.md

 Quill officially supports a standard toolbar theme [Snow](/docs/themes/#snow) and a floating tooltip theme [Bubble](/docs/themes/#bubble).
 Since Quill is not confined within an iframe like many legacy editors, many visual modifications can be made with just CSS, using one of the existing themes.

-If you would like to drastically change UI interWireUiActions, you can omit the `theme` configuration option, which will give you an unstyled Quill editor.
+If you would like to drastically change UI interActions, you can omit the `theme` configuration option, which will give you an unstyled Quill editor.
 You do still need to include a minimal stylesheet that, for example, makes sure spaces render in all browsers and ordered lists are appropriately numbered.

 ```html
 <link